jeremiahbaclig/Software-Engineering/PA4/Documents/README.txt

 Running the Unit Tests:

-1. Click "Window" > "General" in the drop down menu > Then click "Test Runner".
+1. Click "Window" > "General" in the drop down menu > Then click "Test Runner"

 2. In the "Test Runner" window, select "PlayMode" in which you should see all the name of the various test cases.